ONSdigital/dp-standards/LINTING.md

 Megalinter is a docker based linting toolbox that combines many different language specific linters and provides a common summary output.

-The normal language specific linters should still be used
+The normal language specific linters should still be used.

 ### Go